DaniloNicacio/discord-bot/README.md

 # Available commands

-- &play: adds a song to the playlist and plays it if it's the first song in the lista.
+- &play: adds a song to the playlist and plays it if it's the first song in the list.
 - &pause: pauses the current song.
 - &resume: resumes the current song.
 - &stop: stops the current song and clears the playlist.